Kelan Martin: Early life

 Coach Chris Renner called Martin's senior year the best season of any player he coached at Ballard.
 The Bruins were ranked number one in Kentucky.
 Although outshone by Quentin Snider, Martin scored 16 points in an overtime loss to Trey Lyles-led Arsenal Tech.
-He had 28 points, including the deciding three-pointer, when Ballard beat Myles Turner and Trinity High School (Euless, Texas) 72-70.
+He had 28 points, including the deciding three-pointer, when Ballard beat Myles Turner and Trinity High School (Euless, Texas) 72–70.
 In another game against Doss High School, Martin scored 36 points, and coach Renner started isolating him from practices since he overwhelmed team scrimmages.
-The season ended when the Bruins lost to Trinity High School (Louisville) in the regional championship 59-58.
+The season ended when the Bruins lost to Trinity High School (Louisville) in the regional championship 59–58.
 He scored 2,014 points in his career, third in school history.
 As a senior, Martin averaged 22.8 points and 8.7 rebounds per game, shooting 37 percent from three-point range.

 His first recruiting offer was from IUPUI, coached by his father's high school teammate Todd Howard.
 Martin was first recruited to Butler by Brad Stevens, and his recruitment continued under Brandon Miller.
 He considered Providence, St. Louis, West Virginia and Oklahoma but chose Butler because he liked the coaches and players.
-When Snider decommitted from Illinois and selected Louisville, Martin's friends thought he should follow suit but he remained firm in his commitment to the Bulldogs.
+When Quentin Snider decommitted from Illinois and selected Louisville, Martin's friends thought he should follow suit but he remained firm in his commitment to the Bulldogs.
 He was ranked 139th nationally by Rivals.com and was a finalist for Kentucky Mr. Basketball.